- Home

 Research suggests that people who smoke may experience significant benefits from adding more carotenoid-rich foods to their diet.
 This study found that carotenoid antioxidant levels are 25% lower in smokers than non-smokers.

 There are many ways to enjoy pumpkin – from baking recipes to hearty soups and stir-fries.
-Check out these healthy pumpkin recipes from Country Living for more ideas.
+Check out our article, 9 delicious and versatile pumpkin recipes, for ideas.

 5. Swiss chard

 Swiss chard is a dark leafy green that’s particularly rich in magnesium.
-Magnesium is a powerful anti-inflammatory and has been found to help bronchioles (the small airways inside your lounge) remain relaxed, improving air flow.
+Magnesium is a powerful anti-inflammatory and has been found to help bronchioles (the small airways inside your lungs) remain relaxed, improving airflow.

 Several studies have linked high magnesium intake with better lung function, while low magnesium intake has been associated with worse symptoms in people with COPD.